Research Guide to Law

 International

-Citation databases are a useful tool for finding scholarly literature in your subject area.
-This includes journal articles, conference proceedings and books.
-They are very easy to use and helpful to build a list of references with integrated citation tools.
+They are very easy to use and helpful for building a list of references with integrated citation tools.

 Use bibliographic fields and/or browse by subject to set your query.

-Within the main sources on Law we suggest:
+Within the main sources on Law, we suggest:

 Italian sources (open portals)